Fredrik-Reinholdsen/Advanced-Deep-Learning---D7047E-Course/README.md

 Loss at every 100 epochs:
 1.7783 , 1.5726, 1.4908, 1.4732, 1.3992, 1.4017, 1.4027, 1.3851, 1.3655, 1.3808, 1.3592, 1.3729, 1.3436, 1.3512, 1.3655, 1.3702, 1.3427, 1.3499, 1.3502, 1.3524

+# Exercise 5: GANs and adversarial images

+Task 1

+1.1
+See the "Exercise 5" folder for the modified code used to create the outputs.

+1.2
+It looks like the generated digits are somewhat more defined, earlier in the training process for the Goodfellow loss.
+It also seems that the Goodfellow loss one seems to have a certain affinity for certain digits, particularly 1s and 9s

+1.3
+When comparing the the generated images for 20k and 100k training iterations, for both of the loss types we can see a few things.
+We see that the generated digits become more defined later in the training process.
+But we have a wider array of different digits earlier in the training process, particularly for the Goodfellow loss type.
+After a while the Goodfellow loss type only produces 1s.
+This is probably because if the generator produces an especially plausible output it probably learns to produce only that output.
+The Goodfellow loss type only produces ones, which might be due to the fact the the digit one, simply being a line, probaly has the least feature variance and thus is probably easiest to fool the discriminator with, and so the generator learns to produce only ones.
+The results can be improved in a few ways.
+To take a few examples, one can normalize the input between -1 and +1.
+One can use different modified loss function.
+Or to use a spherical Z instead of using a uniform one.

+Task 2

+2.1
+The adversarial images are carfully constructed to fool out neural network.
+What the network does is to first to try and construct an input that will result in a selected label with as high probability as possible.
+By then looking at what pixels/features maximizes the probabilty of the selected label, noise may be constructed with a similar character, and then added to any image.
+This can make the network think that the image is of that particular class, irregardless of its true class.

+2.2
+Even with random noise as input we are able to get the network to think it is a 9 with 99% certainty, just as in the previous exercise.
+And the adverserial partial derivatives seem to have "hotspots" in somwhat the same areas.

+2.3
+For the last exercise we used an all zero matrix as input, and we were yet again able to trick the neural network into thinking it´s a 9.
+This time however with lower certainty, at only 59%.
+Again the activations appear somewhat similar with "hotspots" and holes in similar places, although it is a bit difficult to tell.